drehimself/gridsome-portfolio-starter/docs/vue-components-in-markdown.md

 title: Vue Components in Markdown
 excerpt: An example markdown page that has Vue Components inside of it!
 ---
-import TestComponent from '~/components/CounterComponent.vue' import TransitionComponent from '~/components/TransitionComponent.vue'
+import TransitionComponent from '~/components/TransitionComponent.vue'

-Below is a Vue Component from `~/components/CounterComponent.vue`:

 <test-component />